 - a.
 The bishop. - b.
 The WMF president. - c.
-The elected MMI representative. - c.
-Five United Brethren members elected by the General Conference. - d.
-Three members appointed by the Women's Missionary Fellowship. - e.
+Three men elected by General Conference. - d.
+Three women appointed by the Women's Missionary Fellowship. - e.
+A person from one of the United Brethren international fields, appointed by the General Board. - f.
+One person from outside the denomination, named by the Missions Commission. - g.
 Up to three members appointed by the General Board of Administration or the United Brethren Church in Canada, according to Joint Ministry Agreement specifications.